Pierre Pélissier

-Pierre Pélissier was a pioneer for deaf education in France in the mid-19th century.
-He was born September 22, 1814, in Gourdon, Lot, and died April 30, 1863.
-He was a teacher of the deaf and also wrote a dictionary for an early form of French Sign Language in 1856.
+Pierre Pélissier (22 September 1814 – 30 April 1863) was a pioneer for deaf education in France in the mid-19th century.
+Born in Gourdon, Lot, he was a teacher of the deaf and also wrote a dictionary for an early form of French Sign Language in 1856.
 He studied first at Rodez and Toulouse, under Abbot Chazottes.
 He then became a teacher at the School of the Deaf in Toulouse.
 He was the deputy secretary of the Central Society for Deaf Mutes in Paris in 1842.
-At 29, in 1843, he went to Paris to teach at the Imperial School for Deaf Mutes, until his death.
+In 1843, at age 29, he went to Paris to teach at the Imperial School for Deaf Mutes, where he taught until his death.

 He is also noted for having been a poet.
 The following is an excerpt from one of his poems: